syunar/face-alignment-tensorrt/README.md

 ## Performance Improvement
 ![Alt text](assets/image.png)

 The image above demonstrates the significant improvement in inference time achieved by converting a model to TensorRT.
 The top section represents the normal version with an inference speed of 37.3 iterations per second (it/s), while the bottom section depicts the TensorRT version, which achieves an impressive 82.1 it/s.
-This results in nearly a two-fold improvement in performance.
+This results in nearly a two-fold improvement in run time.

 ### original result
 ![Alt text](assets/r1.png)